kharnish/Budgie_Financial_Dashboard/README.md

 4. In a command prompt, run the command `mongod` to start the database

-6. In a second command prompt, run the command `mongosh` to start the database shell.
+5. In a second command prompt, run the command `mongosh` to start the database shell.
 Here, you can manipulate the database if you're a command line warrior.
+Also, don't worry about closing the command prompts when you're done, Mongo saves all the data.

-7. Now, you can run `app.py` and start using Budgie by uploading a transaction CSV file to a new account
+6. Now, you can run `app.py` and start using Budgie by uploading a transaction CSV file to a new account

 ## Security